MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyAuthenticationFlowPolicy.md

 # Update-MgBetaPolicyAuthenticationFlowPolicy

 ## SYNOPSIS
-Update the Boolean selfServiceSignUp property of an authenticationFlowsPolicy object.
+Update the navigation property authenticationFlowsPolicy in policies
-The properties id, type, and description cannot be modified.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgPolicyAuthenticationFlowPolicy](/powershell/module/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAuthenticationFlowPolicy?view=graph-powershell-1.0)

 ## SYNTAX